RicZhou-MS/Text2SQL/README.md

 ## Prepare Azure SQL DB
 1. Prepare your existing business Azure SQL DB, or [create a sample Azure SQL database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#deploy-new-sample-database) for demo
 2. Collect the SQL DB server name, database name, user and password for later use
-3. Make user your SQL DB network firewall settings allow access from your application
+3. Make sure your SQL DB firewall settings allow access from your application

 ## Application Installation
 1. Install Python runtime (This repo is developed with Python 3.11.2)